 Why choose the best SSDs over a traditional large-capacity HDD?

 Because an external solid state drive forgoes the physical spinning platters of traditional hard disc drives, it also avoids the space needed for a spindle, an arm with a magnetic read/write head, etc. This means SSDs are typically smaller and faster than an HDD.
-All that static silicon is a great option when on location and/or working on -sensitive assignments, as beyond being durable they are compact and typically have faster read and write speeds.
+All that static silicon is a great option when on location and/or working on time-sensitive assignments, as beyond being durable they are compact and typically have faster read and write speeds.
 Although a large-capacity HDD array and/or the cloud are better choices for archival storage, having a speedy SSD drive at your disposal is ideal for accessing and storing your most recent projects while on the go.

 In recent years the speed and capacity rates of SSD drives on the market have exploded.
 Selecting the right SSD drive for you has a lot to do with the files on it, where you will use it, what transfer speeds you require, and how much space you need.
 If you are working with a lot of 4K video files, a large capacity 4TB drive might be the best option for you.
 If you are diligent about getting your files off of the SSD and into an archival storage system and are primarily shooting photographs, smaller capacity computer storage options will probably suffice.
 These are just some of the things that you should consider when selecting the best SSD.